Conception and realization of the award-winning center for disruptive innovation to serve the entire Merck Group worldwide

 The Innovation Center is innovative because it configures and integrates particular elements into a holistic concept: innovation areas are specified to define the strategic direction.
 Internal brainstorming programs generate ideas that are then developed into a concrete project portfolio and made ready for the market by applying the novel New Business Builder approach.
 Merck teams up with external startups and innovators (accelerator program, hackathons etc.) and hones the skills of those involved with specific training and workshops at the Innovator Academy.
 Prototypes for innovation projects are rapidly produced in a makerspace, and entrepreneurship is strengthened with new types of incentive models for internal founders.

-What are the learning of this project?
+What are the learnings of this project?

 A building alone cannot generate creativity, free thought, collaboration and, ultimately, innovation.
 It takes a holistic concept to change a mindset: strategic innovation fields; in-house programs and strong networks with startups / external innovators to generate ideas; an upscaling approach for quickly advancing projects; training programs for nurturing innovation potential.
 Our enabling space® approach leads the project to success: as a guiding principle, it enables innovation rather than managing it.
 A strategic project office provided the free space required to conceptualize and design the Innovation Center.